Vikass8125/Python_With_DSA/String Practice Questions/Coding_Exercise_49_Count_consonants_in_a_string.md

 # Count Consonants in a String

 ## Problem Statement

-Design a Python function named `count_consonants` to count the number of consonants in a given string.
-A consonant is defined as any alphabetic character that is not a vowel (a, e, i, o, u).
+You are given a string `s`.
+Your task is to count the number of consonants in the string and return the total count.
+A consonant is any alphabetic character that is not a vowel (a, e, i, o, u).

 ### Parameters:
-- `s` (str): The input string in which you need to count the consonants.
-The length of `s` is between 1 and 1000.
+- `s` (str): The input string, where the length of `s` is between **1 and 1000**.

 ### Returns:
-- An integer representing the total number of consonants in the input string.
+- An integer representing the total count of consonants in the input string.

 ---